AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 #### Cheer Tsang, Kevin Sarmiento, Ching Pang
 #### September 28, 2018

+This publication Fluoride Gravity, Fall 2018 was developed under Assistance Agreement No. SU-83695001 awarded by the U.S. Environmental Protection Agency to Cornell University.
+It has not been formally reviewed by EPA.
+The views expressed in this document are solely those of Ching Pang, Kevin Sarmiento, and Cheer Tsang and do not necessarily reflect those of the Agency.
+EPA does not endorse any products or commercial services mentioned in this publication.

 [CEO: Hello Fluoride Grav!
 All edits and comments will be done in brackets.
 You do not need to keep in my comments for the next draft of the report.This was a phenomenal first draft!
 Your writing is very clear and there were no sections that I thought needed a lot of editing.
 Keep up the good work!]

 ## Abstract